secretstartups/handbook/support/workflows/importing_projects.html.md

   - json.controller: `Projects::ImportsController` with error status
 - In Sentry, search/look for: `Projects::ImportService::Error` ; make sure to remove the `is:unresolved` filter.

 If there is an error, search for an existing issue.
 Errors where the metadata is throwing an error and no issue exists, consider creating one from Sentry.

 If no error is found and the import is partial, most likely it is a timeout issue.

+> **NOTE:** In all cases, the import process is the same except that infra has a longer timeout period.
+If any validation errors are not worked out ahead of time, these will crop up during the infra import as well.

 ### Known Import Issues